 Keep this list somewhere accessible either online or on your smartphone.
 "An old-school list on a typed sheet in your wallet or purse works just as well.
-Just don't leave it at the emergency room or anywhere else; it stays with you," Dr. King said.
+Just don't leave it at the emergency room or anywhere else; it stays with you," Dr. King says.

-"Patients must bring their medication list to each visit and treatment encounter to make sure that current home medications do not interfere with current treatment or other medications that may need to be ordered or taken by patient," Rush said.
+"Patients must bring their medication list to each visit and treatment encounter to make sure that current home medications do not interfere with current treatment or other medications that may need to be ordered or taken by patient," Rush says.
 "Medication interactions can occur, and this can put the patient at risk and even be life-threatening in some circumstances."